When you try to save a document in Microsoft Office Word 2007, you may experience one of the following symptoms:

 You don't have permission to save in this location.

 Would you like to save in the username folder instead?

-When you try to programmatically save the document in the root folder of the drive by using a Microsoft Visual Basic for Applications (VBA) macro, the document is not saved.
-Additionally, you receive the following error message:
+- When you try to programmatically save the document in the root folder of the drive by using a Microsoft Visual Basic for Applications (VBA) macro, the document is not saved.
+Additionally, you receive the following error message: Run-time error '5156':